 If you want to know more about Oracle APEX, you’re in the right place.
 Here are a couple of other articles by Pretius developers:

 Zoho Creator provides a powerful suite of ready-made business capabilities, and it’s part of a well-known suite of business apps, which is also a strength.
-In fact, the tool is best used to enhance and customize the capabilities of existing Zoho solutions, though you can also consider it for multi-experience application development.
+In fact, similarly to Salesforce, the tool is best used to enhance and customize the capabilities of existing Zoho solutions, though you can also consider it for multi-experience application development.
 The solution offers multi-region and multi-cloud/on-premise backups and deployments, app performance monitoring, and autoscaling (both horizontal and vertical).
 What’s more, aside from an intuitive graphical interface, it also provides its own development language (Deluge) and supports various others (JavaScript, Java, Node.js, XPath).
-However, Zoho leaves something to be desired when it comes to innovative features and may not be the best tool for mission-critical application projects (or at least isn’t marketed as one).
+Recently, the company also invested in AI-assisted development tools and improved app security (Zoho Creation now supports customer-managed encryption keys).

 One conclusion that is the clearest to me from Gartner’s new report is that the interest in low-code tools remains very strong.
-There are 17 capable, fast-growing platforms in the magic quadrant, and they have already found use in many industries and fields.
-These solutions are actively developed and improve with each passing year (though the speed at which this happens varies).
-Low-code’s future has never looked brighter.
+There are 12 capable, fast-growing platforms in the magic quadrant, and they have already been used in many industries and fields.
+These solutions are actively developed and improve with each passing year, with a visible focus on adding AI-powered features.

 When choosing a low-code platform, it’s important to consider the company’s current tech stack.
 For example, if you’re heavily invested in Microsoft’s ecosystem, Power Apps can be a good choice, especially if you’re not planning on developing too many complex, custom features for your applications.
 If you use Oracle products – especially the database – it’s quite probable you’ll need to look no further than Oracle APEX.
 Of course, there are also many other factors, such as the industry you operate in, particular features, cloud support, and so on.